TD Bank Business Loans Review

 - Established TD Bank Business customers.
 While not a requirement to apply for a loan, some products — notably the line of credit — require you to have a minimum balance of $40,000 in a TD Bank Business Checking account.

 - East Coast business owners.
-You can only apply for TD Bank business financing if you live in one of these states: Connecticut., District of Columbia, Delaware, Florida, Massachusettts, Maryland, Maine, North Carolina, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, South Carolina, Virginia and Vermont.
+You can only apply for TD Bank business financing if you live in one of the following states — Connecticut, Delaware, Florida, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, Vermont and Virginia — as well as Washington, D.C.

 - You prefer working with a bank.
 There are many online small business lenders, but only a few of them are banks.
 Getting a business loan from the same place you do your banking can simplify things since everything will be done in-house.